DeepakRattan/flutter_chat_app/README.md

 7.Learn to use ListViews to build scrolling views.

-8. Using Firebase Cloud Firestore to store and retrieve data.
+8.Using Firebase Cloud Firestore to store and retrieve data.